Fexty12573/SharpPluginLoader/docs/Install/Installation.md

 Once you have the .NET runtime installed you can grab the latest release from the [Releases Page](https://github.com/Fexty12573/SharpPluginLoader/releases).
 Extract the contents of the archive into the game's root directory (where `MonsterHunterWorld.exe` is located).

-If you installed everything correctly you should now find `winmm.dll` in the same folder as `MonsterHunterWorld.exe`, and a `CSharp` directory in `nativePC\plugins`.
+If you installed everything correctly you should now find `winmm.dll` in the same directory as `MonsterHunterWorld.exe`, and a `CSharp` directory in `nativePC\plugins`.

 ## Linux (Proton/Wine)
 As of version 0.0.7.2, SPL officially supports Linux through Proton/Wine.
 Below are the steps to install and run SPL on Linux.